Haifa Hand in Hand Haifa School

 With the tireless support of local families, our Haifa school’s programs have grown dramatically.
 Two years since its founding, the site is now home to a full preschool and an accredited elementary school that grows each year.
-This year we have expanded up until 5th grade.
-Hand in Hand’s goal for the Haifa school is to continue this year-to-year expansion, reaching the 6th grade by 2021-2022, and eventually all the way up to the 12th grade.
+This year we have expanded up until 6th grade.
+Hand in Hand’s goal for the Haifa school is to continue this year-to-year expansion, and eventually all the way up to the 12th grade.

 Our network leader in bilingualism, Hand in Hand Haifa works with children as young as six months to begin both first and second language acquisition simultaneously.
 Haifa school staff are on the cutting edge of improving our toolbox when it comes to bilingual education, frequently partnering with academic experts to research and assess best literacy practices.

 Our Haifa elementary school operates out of an existing Jewish elementary school in Haifa.
 The preschool and school are intentionally located in central neighborhoods, easily accessible to Arab, Jewish, and mixed areas, where it serves as an integrated crossroads of Haifa’s social fabric.
 Though our classes operate independently from the school we work out of, Hand in Hand has a major effect on the educational and social aspects of the school.
 In cooperation with the other classes, we painted Hebrew and Arab symbols around the school, and invited both schools’ families to our Iftar and Hanukah celebrations.